-Tier I indicators show the long-term development outcomes that countries are achieving and provide the context and direction for the Bank’s work.
-These high-level outcomes, such as those monitored as part of the Millennium Development Goals (MDGs), cannot be attributed directly to the Bank, since countries and their development partners all contribute to these achievements over the long term through a combination of multi-sector interventions, actions, and policy decisions.
-These indicators are also affected by external factors such as global crises.
+Tier I indicators of the Corporate Scorecard show the long-term development outcomes that countries are achieving and provide the context and direction for the Bank’s work.
+These high-level outcomes cannot be attributed directly to the Bank, because they reflect multi-sector interventions, actions, and policy decisions of countries and their development partners.

 Growth, Poverty Reduction and Shared Prosperity.
 Countries continued to make progress on development priorities.
 Average annual GDP per capita in developing countries continued to grow, reaching $2,723 (constant 2005 US$) in 2012, fueled by, among other things, private sector investments, with domestic credit to the private sector increasing to 81 percent of GDP in 2012.
 The percentage of the population in the developing world (IBRD and IDA eligible countries) living on less than $1.25 a day declined from 43 percent in 1990 to 20.9 percent in 2010.
 As a result, the first MDG target of halving the 1990 poverty rate by the year 2015 has been achieved.
 Still, some 1.2 billion people continue to live on less than $1.25 a day, and an additional 1.2 billion live on $1.25-2.00 a day.
 The 2011 employment to population ratio of 61.3 percent is lower than the 2005 level; youth unemployment is a particular challenge.
 To combat poverty, GDP growth needs to be complemented by rising incomes for the poorest segments of the population.